peter-murray/node-hue-api/v3_backwards_compatibility.md

 ### getGroup
 The `getGroup()` function no longer returns an object with a `lastAction` attribute.

-Attempting to get a group that does not exist, will still error, but the error message will be different.
+Attempting to get a group that does not exist, will still error, but the error message will be of a different form.
+Also passing invalid group IDs, that are not integers (or can be converted to one) will fail with a new form or error.

+## LightState

+There is a shim in place to allow for the use of the old style LightState functions.
+This shim will create a new API version of a LightState object that the new API functions with.

+The purpose of this is to provide a drop in shim to allow older code to work without having to be modified, but you are strongly encouraged to utilize the new `LightState` object available using `require('node-hue-api').v3.lightstates.LightState'` as this removes a number of overloaded function names that were unnecessary from the old API.

+There will be some new errors generated when attempting to set values that fall outside the allowed ranges of the light, e.g. When setting a hue to be < 0.

 ## Scenes